KennethJLai8/alameda-web-app/README.md

 ## Description

-This project is meant to replicate a word search program similar to pressing CTRL-F.
+In this program, the user is able to enter a sentence and then search within the sentence that you initially entered.

 Enter the sentence that you would like to search on the first page.